 Tell Us Once is a free government service that lets you notify multiple departments of a death in a single step.
 When you register the death, the registrar will either complete Tell Us Once with you at the register office, or give you a unique reference number to use online or by phone within 28 days.

 When you complete Tell Us Once, the Passport Office is notified automatically and the passport record is cancelled.
 You do not need to send the physical passport.
-The Tell Us Once report is handled by the Customer Service Liaison Team in Peterborough, and the passport record is marked as “holder deceased” in the system.
+The notification is handled by the Customer Service Liaison Team in Peterborough, who mark the passport record as “holder deceased” in the system.

 This is the quickest and easiest option for most families.